int128/kubelogin/README.md

       --user string                    The name of the kubeconfig user to use.
 Prior to --context --listen-port ints               Port to bind to the local server.
 If multiple ports are given, it will try the ports in order (default [8000,18000])
-      --skip-open-browser              If true, it does not open the browser on authentication --certificate-authority string   Path to a cert file for the certificate authority --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
+      --skip-open-browser              If true, it does not open the browser on authentication --username string                Username for the resource owner password credentials grant --password string                Password for the resource owner password credentials grant --certificate-authority string   Path to a cert file for the certificate authority --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
   -v, --v int                          If set to 1 or greater, it shows debug log